Sexual Frustration in a Relationship: How to End the Problem

 A lack of sexual compatibility between a couple is another major cause of sexual frustration.
 This can be due to a discrepancy in levels of sexual fantasy and their desire for participation, to an incompatible penis size, to resisting an unwanted technique during sex.
 All of these things can contribute to a partner having a low libido or reduced desire for sex.

 Sexual frustration is often caused by an incomplete "safety based" sex education which doesn't teach the actual mental and emotional mechanics required for completing or delaying a sexual act.
-This results in the majority of people experiencing sexual frustration in a relationship due to sexual failure.
+This results in a huge number of people experiencing sexual frustration in a relationship due to sexual failure.
 With no relevant knowledge to reference a problem against, these sexually frustrating issues continue to cause tension and stress to all affected.

-To end problems related to sexual tension and frustration in a relationship, it’s important to resolve the underlying issue:
+To end problems related to sexual tension and frustration in a relationship, it’s important to resolve the underlying issues.

 Sexually frustrated woman in a relationship